In February The BG News picked up a wire story about KnightCite, and I found it to be such a great site I had to post it here.

 Here’s what you can do in the new version:

--Save virtual papers and citations
+-Create a user account-Save virtual papers and citations

 -Fully featured with Organize/Manage/Edit/Delete functions